 The academic integrity policy is reviewed annually, by the administration and faculty team.
 Review takes place in August each year.
 Following review draft versions are shared with the parent community for feedback and comments prior to full publication of any changes.

 Established: March 2019.

-Reviewed: May 2019, July 2019, October 2019, July 2021, March 2022, July 2024

-Planned implementation: November 2019, August 2021 Policy review date: August 2022 and then annually.
+Reviewed: May 2019, July 2019, October 2019, July 2021, March 2022, July 2024 Planned implementation: November 2019, August 2021 Policy review date: March 2026